|3||Lone Pine, California|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |PM2.5|| 6 µg/m³|

 |PM10|| 14 µg/m³|

-PM2.5 concentration in Hartford air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Hartford air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Wednesday, Sep 15|